 Plant and Rainbow Medicine with Christy Greenwood

-by Ryan Hook | August 27, 2020, updated about 4 years ago
+by Ryan Hook | August 27, 2020, updated over 4 years ago

 Next time you’re out for a walk, stop to listen and take in what you see.
 If you’re in the Rocky Mountains, listen to them hum.
 If you’re in the thousand lakes area of Ontario, take in the stillness.
 Wherever you may be, the surrounding land offers tranquility, and knowledge to those that listen.
 Nature speaks, but it's easy to get caught up in the roar of our lives, so we don’t always hear it.